Doctor of Philosophy (PhD)

 For the PhD you must write a thesis on a topic of your choice.
 During the degree you will work closely with your supervisors who will help you clarify your topic and assess your progress.
 You are required to give a presentation about your PhD during your first year, and research-in-progress presentations subsequently throughout your degree - see the important information for research students for further information.

 Because the PhD is a thesis-based research degree there are no coursework classes to attend.
-However, you may undertake free-of-charge, any of the School's Masters coursework units that are approved by your supervisor as relevant to your PhD studies, up to a maximum of 12 credit points.
+However, all research student enrolled with the School of Public Health may undertake free-of-charge, any of the School's Masters coursework units that are approved by your supervisor as relevant to your PhD studies, up to a maximum of 12 credit points.

 You will need to have decided on a basic topic of study before you apply for the PhD, as part of the application procedure is a two-page research proposal.
 The proposal must include a clearly defined topic, study population and research method.
 It is also essential to have chosen a basic area of research as you must discuss your proposed research project with an academic member of staff and/or your preferred supervisor before completing your application form.